alexisrolland/ComfyUI-Blender/README.md

 * Create a workflow in ComfyUI **with the Blender nodes**.
 * Export the workflow **in API format**.
-* Import the workflow in the Blender add-on, the UI is automatically generated according to the Blender input and output nodes used in the workflow.
+* Import the workflow in the Blender add-on

+The Blender add-on UI is automatically generated according to the input and output nodes used in the workflow.

 ![Screenshot Blender](./screenshot_blender.jpg)